rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-python.md

 </div>

-The producer program, which emits log messages, doesn't look much different to the previous tutorial.
+The producer program, which emits log messages, doesn't look much different from the previous tutorial.
 The most important change is that we now want to publish messages to our `logs` exchange instead of the nameless one.
 We need to supply a `routing_key` when sending, but its value is ignored for `fanout` exchanges.
 Here goes the code for